hajonsoft/hajonsoft-tiger/README.md

 ### TalentLMS

 We use TalentLMS.com to create customer videos, the free account provides 6 lessons.
 Each lesson can have videos, questions and assignments. to login to TalentLMS.com use hajonsoft.com federated google login.

+If the camera is open in a video we usually start with My name is ... and my job is to ... so you can .....

 ### Puppeteer